Anne Roiphe: Career

 Over a four-decade career, Roiphe has proven so prolific that the critic Sally Eckhoff observed "tracing Anne Roiphe's career often feels like following somebody through a revolving door: the requirements of keeping the pace can be trying."
-(Eckhoff described the writer as "a free-thinking welter of contradictions, a never-say-die feminist who's absolutely nuts about children").
+(Eckhoff described the writer as "a free-thinking welter of contradictions, a never-say-die feminist who's nuts about children").
 Roiphe published Digging Out, her first novel, in 1967.
 Her second, Up the Sandbox (1970), became a national best-seller.

-Roiphe has published several novels and two memoirs as well as contributed essays and reviews to [he New York Times, The New York Times Magazine, New York Magazine, and others.
+Roiphe has published several novels and two memoirs as well as contributed essays and reviews to The New York Times, The New York Times Magazine, New York Magazine, and others.
 In 1993, The New York Times described her as "a writer who has never toed a party line, feminist or otherwise."
 Her 1996 memoir Fruitful: A Memoir of Modem Motherhood was nominated for the National Book Award.

-From 1997 to 2002, she served as a columnist for [The New York Observer.
+From 1997 to 2002, she served as a columnist for The New York Observer.
 Her memoir Epilogue was published in 2008 and the memoir Art and Madness in 2011.
 Ballad of the Black and Blue Mind was published by Seven Stories Press in May 2015, and received starred reviews from Publishers Weekly and Booklist.